Ezra Stoller

 Ezra Stoller (16 May 1915 – 29 October 2004) was an American architectural photographer.

 Early life

-Stoller was born in Chicago, IL. but was raised and schooled in New York.
+Stoller was born in Chicago, Illinois, but was raised and schooled in New York.
 His interest in photography began while he was an architecture student at New York University, when he began making lantern slides and photographs of architectural models, drawings and sculpture.
 After his graduation in 1938, with a BFA in Industrial Design, he concentrated on photography.